Leisler's Rebellion: Execution

 Sloughter established a special Court of Oyer and Terminer to hear the trials of Leisler and other defendants.
-Some individuals were not charged, including Abraham De Peyster and Charles Lodewick, the apparent ringleaders of the initial militia action.
+Some individuals were not charged, including Abraham De Peyster and Charles Lodwik, the apparent ringleaders of the initial militia action.
 The panel of judges included a significant number of anti-Leislerians, including Richard Ingoldesby, and was presided over by former dominion official Joseph Dudley.
 Leisler was arraigned by this court on March 31.

 The main charge against him concerned the militant resistance to Ingoldesby's attempts to take control.
 Leisler and his son-in-law Jacob Milborne both refused to acknowledge the legitimacy of the court, and did not enter pleas.
 Leisler asked for and was granted counsel, even though English law did not mandate it.
 Most of the other defendants acknowledged the court's legitimacy and pleaded not guilty.
 On April 1, Leisler was arraigned on a count of murder over an incident that had taken place during his rule.

 Howard Pyle's depiction of Governor Sloughter signing Leisler's death warrant.

 On April 9, Sloughter convened a new colonial assembly.
 It passed a bill on April 17 condemning Leisler's government and activities, despite attempts by pro-Leislerians to control the body, and even blamed him for the 1690 Schenectady massacre.
 Leisler and Milborne were convicted on April 17, after repeated attempts by the court to get them to enter pleas, and they were sentenced to be "hanged, drawn and quartered, and their estates confiscated."
 No execution was scheduled.